DINA-Web/dina-model-concepts/README.md

 # About models in DINA

-The main goal in DINA is creating resources, APIs and software, for collection data management.
-Models are a core ingredient for the application development for specifying what kind of information is represented.

-Models in DINA serve different processes

-The main domain model provides a framework to represent collection object history, including history of objects the collection object is derived from
-DINA assumes a distinctly process / state / event based perspective (e.g., the collection of an object is seen as a collecting process) on collection object history the model itself is abstract and is synthetic (i.e. it disregards how software modules as tools to create or update corresponding representations segment its conceptual space)
-It’s basically an entity-relationship (ER) model.
+Natural history collections have multiple roles in education, research and cultural life.
+To fulfill these roles a multitude of curatorial and managerial tasks in natural history collections need to be performed in an effective manner.
+Software systems for supporting those tasks have become an indispensable part of natural history collection management.

+In that, a **key functionality** of collection management software is the ability to **generate, access and update data** about
++ collection objects, their properties and relations to other entities and
++ curatorial, scientific or other activities involving a given object

+in structured, digital representations.
+An additional requirement is that these representations can be accessed computationally and integrated with other data sources.

+**Models** are used to **specify the structure of those representations** and are the basis for designing and implementing corresponding software.

+Several models are being developed and used in DINA.
+They differ with respect to their subject domain and their role in the application development.

+## DINAMO
++ DINAMO is DINA's main conceptual model and specifies how collection items, their properties and relations to other entities are represented on a foundational level.
+Its main design principle is the [process- and state-based representation of object histories](https://doi.org/10.3897/biss.5.75178).
+DINAMO is an abstract model, i.e. independent of any specific implementation.

-The main model is complemented by models of curatorial processes that change a collection object (physically) or update knowledge about it
+The main model is complemented by models of curatorial processes that change a collection object physically or update knowledge about it.
+These are analytical models of particular types of processes in an object's history, e.g., collecting, accessioning, preserving, subsampling, or relocating an object. and of the participants in these processes, e.g., persons, corporate entities, material entities, an object states at the start and the end of a process.

-examples: preserving, subsampling, determining, relocating processes these are the process-parts of the collection object history participants (persons, corporate bodies with roles), material entities at the start and the end of the process These models inform the design of user interfaces and software components in general that are used to document curatorial processes and update the representation of the collection object history in the process.
-Therefore, they are important for the DINA collection management system.
+These analytical models inform the design of software components and user interfaces and their implementation in DINA.
+The also form the basis of mappings to other data models.

 # Segmenting the model space for application development: Information Packages, Functional Component Descriptions and Module Descriptions